jaredly/planjs/Roadmap.md

+- [x] go all in on parsing
+- [ ] connect it up to the latest runtime
+- [ ] add to the runtime... types... so that APP has an 'id' associated with it, and I can log when things get evaluated.
+- [ ] thennnnn I want like ... an "incremental evaluator".
+  so I can pause in the middle of a step. this will involve manually having a stack, I imagine.

+yeahhh ok so I'm going to make a `stepper` runtime that also like does the full memory management I think. for funsies.

 # Let's recover variable names?

 - [ ] yeah hang on to variable names in PLAN so I can re-render them back